-Grade Job Exploration Work-Based Learning Counseling on Post- Workplace Readiness Instruction in Self- Counseling Experiences Secondary Programs Training Advocacy SERVICES PROVIDED BY THE LEA High school course on Students engage in a Educate students on the Assist students with Instruct students in how career choices - school-based program of differences between workplace readiness to actively participate in including arranging for job training and special education training using transition their IEP meeting and in how to understand & students to hear guest informational interviews services in high school curriculum from Life monitor IEP goals speakers talking about a of various school staff and disabled student Centered Education Inomitor ier goals 8-9 variety of jobs and services on campus. careers .
-VOCATIONAL REHABILITATION A Assist students to Engage students in Support students in Teach workplace Utilize the Youth in explore ONET - career tours and online understanding the expectations such as Action!
-Becoming a including use of " My career exploration training/education work hours and breaks, Stronger Self-Advoca Next Move" options available based personal hygiene, health tip sheet with studen upon their career and safety requirements, interests etc. Arrange for a group of Instruct students in how SERVICES PROVIDED BY THE LEA Collaborate with the Teach students to Support students in to self-assess their own school counselors to request and use assistive setting one or two students or an skills, support needs, provide opportunities to technology. relevant personal self individual student to strengths and discuss post-secondary technology. advocacy goals for th visit various community experiences from each education options and school year businesses to learn work experience explore local post- school year 10 about different jobs in work experience secondary education their community campuses their community campuses SERVICES "IN-HOUSE" WITH VOCATIONAL REHABILITATION AND CONTRACTED SERVICES Provide opportunities to Support students in job Engage students in Soft skills training to Teach students to explore Transition-to- shadowing, or mentoring electronic mentoring facilitate awareness of create and use visual with college students social skills and personal resumes to share the Work inventories and opportunities in the With conege stadents Work inventories and facilitate follow-up community with disabilities. strengths and challenges "best self", disclose • • strengths and challenges in the workplace. "best self", disclose disability, explain
+Grade Job Exploration Work-Based Learning Counseling on Post- Workplace Readiness Instruction in Self- Counseling Experiences Secondary Programs Training Advocacy High school course on career choices - including arranging for students to hear guest speakers talking about a Students engage in a school-based program of job training and informational interviews of various school staff Educate students on the differences between special education services in high school and disabled student Assist students with workplace readiness training using transition curriculum from Life Centered Education Instruct students in how to actively participate in their IEP meeting and in how to understand & monitor IEP goals 8-9 variety of jobs and careers services on campus.
+Assist students to Engage students in Support students in Teach workplace Utilize the Youth in explore ONET - including use of " My Next Move" career tours and online career exploration understanding the training/education expectations such as work hours and breaks, Action!
+Becoming a Stronger Self-Advocat Next Move options available based upon their career interests personal hygiene, health and safety requirements, etc. tip sheet with studen A SERVICES PROVIDED BY THE LEA I contract of the second se Arrange for a group of students or an individual student to Instruct students in how to self-assess their own skills, support needs, Collaborate with the school counselors to provide opportunities to Teach students to request and use assistive technology.
+Support students in setting one or two relevant personal self visit various community businesses to learn strengths and experiences from each work experience discuss post-secondary education options and explore local post- advocacy goals for the school year 10 about different jobs in their community secondary education campuses SERVICES "IN-HOUSE" WITH VOCATIONAL REHABILITATION AND CONTRACTED SERVICES 1 Provide opportunities to explore Transition-to- Work inventories and facilitate follow-up discussions afterward Support students in job shadowing, or mentoring opportunities in the community Engage students in electronic mentoring with college students with disabilities.
+Soft skills training to facilitate awareness of social skills and personal strengths and challenges in the workplace.
+Teach students to create and use visual resumes to share thei "best self", disclose disability, explain needs etc 20